 The online education services provided by the Group to its customers include audio-video course content.
-The revenue for online education services for the year ended February 28, 2010, February 28, 2011 and February 29, 2012 are \$nil, \$1,967,882 and \$5,736,664, respectively.
+The revenue for online education services for the year ended February 28, 2011, February 29, 2012 and February 28, 2013 are \$1,967,882, \$5,736,664 and \$6,962,012, respectively.

 Customers enroll for online courses through the use of prepaid study cards or payment to the Group's on-line accounts.
 The proceeds collected from the online course education are initially recorded as deferred revenue.
 Revenues are recognized on a straight line basis over the subscription period from the date in which the students activate the courses to the date in which the subscribed courses end.
 Refunds are provided to the students who decide to withdraw from the subscribed courses within the course offer period, which generally ranges from one month to six months, and a proportional refund is based on the percentage of untaken courses to the total courses offered.
-Historically, the Group has not experienced material refunds, and as such, no accrual for estimated refunds is deemed necessary.
+Historically, the Group has not experienced material refunds on the recognized revenue, and as such, no accrual for estimated refunds is deemed necessary.